What is Desktop.ini?

 The Desktop.ini files are not a harmful file at all.
 And, yes, you can delete them if you want.
 But, we will not recommend you to delete any such file because Windows uses them to improve the experience for your good only.
 Thus, if you choose to delete this file, all the appearance settings about that particular folder will be lost.
 However, Windows will gather all the information once again after some time and make a desktop.ini file for it automatically.
 In this situation, the best you can do is to hide the file and make your computer look clean.
 We have already covered it earlier in this article where you can learn how to hide desktop.ini files.

 If you have read the article until this part, we are happy to tell you that now you have gained enough knowledge about the desktop.ini file.
-Thus, it is your decision to delete them, hide them, or play with them to customize folders on your computers.
+Thus, it is your decision to delete them, hide them, or play with them to customize folders on your Windows 11 system.
 If you think we have missed out on something, or you have some other tips to tell.
 All the comments section area is for you to write.
 Do let us know and if you face any issues while using our methods, leave a comment, we will guide you with that as well.